ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 => Optional("iPhone")
 ```

 Notice that `Optional("iPhone")` was printed - not just the string "iPhone", like you probably expected.
-Swift is very specific and wants to make sure that there **is data** stored in the dictionary (in this case, phones["apple"]) before doing anything with the data; if it were `nil` it could cause problems in bigger programs.To tell Swift we are sure there is data, we do something called 'unwrapping' - by typing an exclamation point after the closing bracket.
+Swift is very specific and wants to make sure that there **is data** stored in the dictionary (in this case, `phones["apple"]`) before doing anything with the data; if it were `nil` it could cause problems in bigger programs.
+To tell Swift we are sure there is data, we do something called **unwrapping** - by typing an exclamation point after the closing bracket.

 ```swift
 print(phones["apple"]!)